7-Eleven Owner Jitendra Singh Spotted A Teen Shoplifting Food, But Instead Of Calling The Cops, He Did This

-A 7-Eleven owner is being praised for doing the right thing when he noticed that the teenager that was shoplifting from him was just trying to get something to eat, CNN is reporting.
+A 7-Eleven owner is being praised for doing the right thing when he noticed that the teenager who was shoplifting from him was just trying to get something to eat, CNN is reporting.

-Jitendra Singh is the owner of a Toledo, Ohio 7-Eleven location.
-Last week, he was working in his back room office when something on the security cameras caught his eye: a teenager was attempting to slyly hide some goods in his pockets.
+Jitendra Singh is the owner of a Toledo, Ohio, 7-Eleven location.
+Last week, he was working in his back room office when something on the security cameras caught his eye — a teenager was attempting to slyly hide some goods in his pockets.
 He went outside to the counter to confront the teen, who was attempting to pay for some items, but by no means all of them.

 Singh told the lad to empty his pockets.
 What he produced was gum and candy and the like.
 Singh immediately noticed two things.
 First, the items the teen had attempted to pilfer weren’t the types of things shoplifters usually go after, such as beer or goods that can be sold later for money.
 Second, they have little nutritional value, at least, compared to the pizza, nachos, and other snacks that are readily available at any 7-Eleven.

 Singh concluded that the young man was attempting to steal because he was hungry.
-And he wasn’t going to let that happen in his store.
+The proprietor wasn’t going to let that happen in his store.

 “I said, ‘If you’re hungry, ask me.
 I’ll give you food.'”